Skip to main content

 Young boxer in training

-Infants (5 to 9 years): Sessions focus on movement, coordination, basic technique, and physical literacy.
+Junior Recreational, ages 7 to 16: Sessions focus on movement, coordination, basic technique, and physical literacy.
 Children this age respond well to boxing because it is active, skill-based, and varied.
 Sessions are energetic but structured, and the coaches keep things moving at a pace that suits younger children.

 Juniors (10 to 16 years): The technical standards increase with age and experience.
 Older children learn combinations, footwork patterns, and begin to understand the tactical elements of boxing.
 Some juniors at this stage develop genuine competitive interest.
 Others are there for the fitness and the enjoyment of the sport.
 Both are accommodated without either being sidelined.